JStover95/FaaSr-Testing-Workflow/README.md

    pip install -r requirements.txt
    ```

+2. Make a copy of `.env.template` and save it as `.env`.
+Save your GitHub PAT as `GITHUB_TOKEN`.

-2. Register a workflow (via GitHub Actions or from the command line).
+3. Register a workflow (via GitHub Actions or from the command line).

    ```bash
    python scripts/register_workflow.py --workflow-file <Workflow JSON File>
    ```

-3. Invoke the workflow (via GitHub Actions or from the command line).
+4. Invoke the workflow (via GitHub Actions or from the command line).

    ```bash
    python scripts/invoke_workflow.py --workflow-file <Workflow JSON File>